Fekerineamar/me/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently in study.
-- Learning more about and studying : ReactJs , ReactNative
+- Learning more about and studying : ReactJs , ReactNative &nd NodeJs
 - 💬 Ask me about anything , Would love to answer them.
 - ⚡ Check out my [website](https://cody4code.ga)